LauraMarott/SocialGraphs/index.md

 Are you ready to join us through this investigation?
 Then, let's roll!

 #### What is IMDb?
 And what is the IMDb-score?
+Oh, wait.
+Before we get started for real, it is important to know the concepts of this whole investigation.

 ### [Understanding Data](https://lauramarott.github.io/SocialGraphs/BasicStats)